Mary Stark (chair), Nicole Kaplan

-The department of Language, Literature and Communication believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
+The French and Francophone Studies program faculty believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
 For significant intercultural understanding, students must also learn what members of other cultures consider worth talking about: their historical, artistic and literary heritage; their contemporary political, social and economic problems; and their basic customs and values.

 French and Francophone course offerings are intended to build communication skills and insight into important cultural topics.
 All on-campus courses include sessions with native-speakers or advanced speakers of the target language and are supported by activities in the language, including the language house program and social activities.
 All courses aim to increase language proficiency and cultural awareness as well as to prepare students for an extended, off-campus immersion in a culture where the target language is spoken.